NxPKG/khulnasoft-docs/content/dns/cname-flattening/cname-flattening-diagram.md

 # How CNAME flattening works

-With `CNAME` flattening, Cloudflare returns an IP address instead of the target hostname that a `CNAME` record points to.
+With `CNAME` flattening, Khulnasoft returns an IP address instead of the target hostname that a `CNAME` record points to.
 This process supports a few features and delivers better performance and flexibility, as mentioned in the [CNAME flattening concept page](/dns/cname-flattening/).

 Consider the diagram below to have an overview of the steps that may be involved in `CNAME` flattening.

 {{<Aside type="note">}}
 Note that this is a simpler scenario.
-Cases where `CNAME` flattening is optional and/or the target hostname is not external to Cloudflare work differently.
+Cases where `CNAME` flattening is optional and/or the target hostname is not external to Khulnasoft work differently.
 {{</Aside>}}

 ## Example use case

-- `domain.test` is a zone on Cloudflare and has the following `CNAME` record:
+- `domain.test` is a zone on Khulnasoft and has the following `CNAME` record:

 {{<example>}}
 | Type | Name | Content | TTL |